5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Gently cut a straight line from the edge toward the center, stopping at the point you marked in the previous step

-Step 3: Wrap the basketball
+Step 3: Wrap the Mold

 Take the plastic wrap and wrap it around the basketball about twice